ryanmphill/shodo-static-gen/README.md

 # Shodo Static Site Generator

 This is a Python script I am putting together that builds a static site from markdown, Jinja2 templates, and static assets (CSS, JavaScript, images, etc).
+Edit your site in the `src` directory, and acces the build in the `dist` directory!
 This currently only supports a single page website, but I am working to expand it soon!

 ## How it works

-First, there is the main layout template located at `src/theme/views.layout.jinja` that can render partial sub-views, which can either be other Jinja2 templates located in `src/theme/views/partials`, or markdown files located in `src/theme/mardown`.
+First, there is the main layout template located at `src/theme/views.layout.jinja` that can render partial sub-views, which can either be other Jinja2 templates located in `src/theme/views/partials`, or markdown files located in `src/theme/markdown`.

 #### Templates